AuroraAmissa/ProjectUnison/site/content/pages/3c-equipment.md

 If they cannot pay the cost to maintain their equipment, it gains the [Broken](Conditions#) condition.
 If they cannot pay the cost to maintain broken equipment, it becomes unusable and cannot be economically repaired.
 Fixing broken equipment requires twice the usual maintenance cap be spent to restore it.
 Holdings such as businesses or land are simply lost, and cannot be repaired or unbroken.

-Any resources from a character's purchase cap that they don't spend during a downtime cycle is saved, and may be spent in future cycles, up to a cap of their maintenance cap.
-For easier tracking, these savings are rounded down to the nearest resource point if you have a resources level of 2 or higher.
+Any resources from a character's purchase and consistence cap that they don't spend during a downtime cycle is saved, and may be spent in future cycles, up to a cap of their maintenance cap.
+If you have a resources level of 0 or 1, **do not** round up L costs or caps, and instead track the number of Ls you have.
+With greater wealth, this level of tracking is no longer required.

 | Resources Level           | Purchase Cap | Maintenance Cap |
 |---------------------------|--------------|-----------------|